Jaweki/Node.js-and-OOP-Design-Patterns/README.md

 Intent: "Ensure a class only has one instance, and provide a global point of access to it."

 In the code samples, the [logger class](1.%20Creational%20Patterns/1.%20Singleton%20Pattern/2.%20With%20pattern/Logger.js) of the store activity is used to create a singleton.
 Notice in that file, the instantiation of the Logger, is done during the export of the class. so what is exported, is the Logger instance, which will be shared globally.
 When the [index.js](1.%20Creational%20Patterns/1.%20Singleton%20Pattern/2.%20With%20pattern/index.js) file of the [2.
-With Pattern](1.%20Creational%20Patterns/1.%20Singleton%20Pattern/2.%20With%20pattern/) directory is executed, you'le notice that All four logs are created, as the logger class has been instanciated once, and is shared globally.
+With Pattern](1.%20Creational%20Patterns/1.%20Singleton%20Pattern/2.%20With%20pattern/) directory is executed, you'le notice that All four logs are created, as the logger class has been instantiated once, and is shared globally.

 To see the difference; when singleton pattern is not implemented, run the [index.js](./1.%20Creational%20Patterns/1.%20Singleton%20Pattern/1.%20Without%20Pattern/index.js) file of [1.
 Without pattern](./1.%20Creational%20Patterns/1.%20Singleton%20Pattern/1.%20Without%20Pattern/) folder.
-You'll notice that even in the index.js, of the folder not implementing the singleton, the logger has been instanciated in the file its self.
+You'll notice that even in the index.js, of the folder not implementing the singleton, the logger has been instantiated in the file its self.
 Meaning each of the files that instanciate the logger are not sharing a logger.

 ### Prototype Pattern